Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Introduction

-However, we show that the set of operators implementable by braiding defects in a topological stabiliser code cannot be universal.
-This remains true even when we combine these operators with the set of locality-preserving logical operators.
+Our first result is to show that this approach is fundamentally limited.
+Specifically, we prove that the set of operators implementable by braiding defects in a topological stabiliser code cannot be universal.
+In addition, this proof extends to the more general case where defect braiding operations are combined with locality-preserving logical operators.
+Our no-go result is broad enough to encompass braiding of exotic defects associated with non-Pauli Hamiltonian terms, which locally violate the nature of defect-free stabiliser codes as commuting Pauli models, and which can not generally be braided by using Pauli measurements.
 We present the theoretical background underpinning these results in Sec.~\ref{Sec:Theory}.
 In particular, we review topological stabiliser codes and their properties.
 We then discuss defects in such codes and how quantum information may be encoded and manipulated using such defects.
-In Sec.~\ref{Sec:Limitations}, we present and discuss the results constraining the power of these logical operators.
-Specifically, we generalise Theorem 2 of our companion paper \cite{WebsterBraid} which rules out universality by combining locality-preserving logical operators with defect braiding in a class of defect encodings to a wider range of schemes and to abelian quantum double models.
-For completeness, we also review Theorem 1 of the companion paper -- that under appropriate assumptions defect braiding cannot be used to implement non-Clifford logical operators \cite{WebsterBraid}.
+In Sec.~\ref{Sec:Limitations}, we present and discuss the results constraining the potential of these logical operators.
+We also show that under appropriate assumptions defect braiding cannot be used to implement non-Clifford logical operators, which provides an even stronger bound within its more restricted domain of applicability.